MiloszKrajewski/dnug-reading-fsharp/doc/slides/index.md

 ### What is the problem with F#?

 > [...] biggest obstacles for F# [...] is that C# is a very good language.
-It's not like Swift vs Objective-C, where Swift is the obvious choice if you're not masochistic [...] - [Thomas Bandt](https://thomasbandt.com/the-problem-with-fsharp-evangelism)
+It's not like Swift vs Objective-C, where Swift is the obvious choice if you're not masochistic [...] -- [Thomas Bandt](https://thomasbandt.com/the-problem-with-fsharp-evangelism)

----

-> F# ...
-Structural equ... bla bla bla ...
-Discriminated... bla bla bla -- [Thomas Bandt](https://thomasbandt.com/the-problem-with-fsharp-evangelism)

 ---